TD;LR; Anyone can start an online store. Here are the five things you should consider when getting started with WordPress

 Yep, that’s us.
 We’re not one of the big guys and therefore can’t provide 24/7 chat support, but to make up for it, we focus on personal high touch support that, hopefully, you don’t even need to use since we proactively monitor all client sites for issues.

 We provide the basic 5 levels of managed WordPress hosting (mentioned above) and put extra emphasis on security and performance.
 In fact, we’re confident your site will run faster and smoother on our platform than anything else out there.
-Plans start at $49/mo as an add-on to any care plan.

 2) Install WordPress